AgroTechLab-IFSC/power_monitor/README.md

 * Minimal current (in mA);
 * Maximum current (in mA);

-More detail can be found at <a href="https://agrotechlab-ifsc.github.io/power_monitor">Power Monitor Documentation page</a>.
+More details can be found on the <a href="https://agrotechlab-ifsc.github.io/power_monitor">Power Monitor Documentation page</a>.

 ![Power Monitor display](./docs/figs/powermonitor_display.jpg "Power Monitor display")